Kenton County, Kentucky: Private schools

 The Catholic educational system is as extensive as the public system.
 These schools are operated by the Diocese of Covington's Department of Schools.
 The Diocese runs 17 schools in Kenton County.

 Higher education

 Thomas More University is the only institute of higher learning wholly in the county itself.
 Northern Kentucky University had a Covington campus located at 1401 Dixie Highway until it closed at the end of 2008.
 NKU's main campus is not far from Kenton County – only about 4 miles from the Licking River.
 The Kentucky Community and Technical College System also operates the Gateway Community and Technical College.
 Classes are provided at GCTC locations in Boone County, Covington, Park Hills and Edgewood.

 Libraries

-Kenton County is served by a county library with branches in Covington, Erlanger, and Independence.
+Kenton County is served by a county library with branches in Covington, Erlanger, Independence, and Latonia.
 The Erlanger Branch has grown to be the busiest branch library in the state of Kentucky.

 In 2008, Kenton County Public Library received the highest score of any Kentucky library ranked by Hennen's American Public Library Ratings.